 The Castle Foundation does its best work when it maintains its focus and courage to take risks on behalf of children.
 We have also done some of our most impactful work when staying active in the public policy arena.
 Our focus is provided to us by Mary Castle’s charter which names teacher training for early educators as her highest priority.
 Her family followed these directives for decades and while providing some general grants, they advocated for a public kindergarten system to supplement the many private kindergartens the family had helped to start and/or sustain.
 The Foundation played a key role in obtaining full-day publicly supported kindergartens in 1943 and in training public school and kindergarten teachers in Castle Hall, the UH Lab School.

-Al Castle was selected to plan an Aspen Institute Conference and to present material to a national audience in Aspen in 2015 and 2016.
+Al Castle was selected to plan an Aspen Institute Conference and to present material to a national audience in Aspen.
 He joined Hawaii’s DHS Director Rachael Wong in representing Hawaii’s initiatives.
 Efforts like this are important in keeping Hawaii on the “radar screen” and letting national funders know what opportunities we present.
 Hawaii has a special history and we have much to teach about teaching early education in a racially and culturally diverse state.
-2017 will bring additional chances to add to this work.
+2018 will bring additional chances to add to this work.

 We propose to remain active as a board member of ELAB and to advise the governor, the Executive Office of Early Learning, and DHS on what opportunities we can see for early education.
 Most importantly, our foundation must advocate for the expansion of the existing public pre-k classrooms while ensuring that quality becomes embedded in all aspects of the public pre-k.
 This may entail working with DHS and the DOE to provide additional training opportunities for public school teachers and training for principal leadership.
 We certainly need to advocate for the preservation of any existing programs and money for private providers such as the tuition assistance POD program.
 I note that our Foundation helped to save POD back in 2008 when governor Lingle proposed ending all subsidies to low-income children in pre-schools due to the financial crisis in the state.
 We raised almost a million dollars from Hawaii-based foundations to supplement meager state dollars.
 The challenge from the private sector for this assistance maintained the program which today is budgeted for $10,000,000 a year.